tokyob0t/astal/docs/guide/lua/first-widgets.md

 :::

 Then run `lua init.lua` in the terminal, and that's it!
-Now you have an instance running with Lua
+Now you have an instance running with Lua.

 ## Root of every shell component: Window